Yijunmaverick/Im2Pencil/README.md

 sh pretrained_models/download_models.sh
 ```

- - Extract the outline and tone image from the input photo (in MATLAB)
+ - Extract the outline and tone image from the input photo (in MATLAB):

 ```
 cd extract_edge_tone